Posted on: Jun 07, 2021Luis Perez

 In the spring and fall, rake away dead grass from brown patches.
 Water your lawn, then sprinkle new grass seed over any thin or dead areas.
 After reseeding, fertilize the lawn to help the new grass grow.
 Keeping your grass about two inches long is also a good idea.

 Lawn aeration helps prevent grub damage by thickening the lawn and strengthening the roots of the grass.

 4. Cayenne Pepper to Deter Animals

 Grubs are a big problem because they feed on the root system of the lawn, which will stop grass growth.
 Another cause of damage to your lawn is the animals.
-If you have a small number of grubs throughout the property and an animal finds them, they will continue to dig for more, causing more damage.
+If you have a small number of grubs throughout the property and an animal finds them, it will continue to dig for more, causing more damage.

-Want to learn more or do you have questions?
+Want to learn more, or do you have questions?